 Introductions for Academic Papers

-An effective introduction that is both captivating and informative can often be puzzling.
+An effective introduction that is both captivating and informative can often be puzzling to write.
 This workshop will discuss key features of introductions for academic papers, with a particular focus on research papers.

-This workshop will discuss how to develop an argument-based thesis statement as well as features of strong and effective theses in academic writing.
+This workshop will discuss how to develop argument-based thesis statements as well as features of strong and effective thesis statements in academic writing.

 Writing Strong Paragraphs